d-w-d/python-project-template/README.md

 If you want to employ test-driven development, then you'll need to run python's tool for unit testing `pytest` from the root dir (or any files that you wish to target). `pytest` will look for functions in your code beginning with `test_`, run them, and report the results of the `assert` command.

 This repo places all unit tests in files prefixed `test_*.py` (which is what `pytest` looks for) in the `tests` directory.
 You can then run tests by the command `pytest --verbose tests` in order to print out a testing report to screen.
+You can also run these tests with the script `_tests.sh`.
 If any of these tests fail then they will cause most continuous-integration pipelines to fail, thus providing a safety mechanism when committing code.

 If all goes well, then you'll have a rich python-coding experience with VSCode.
 Enjoy!